Name: Pat English

 Its main value has been to focus my mind on the world around me again – something that takes me back to my childhood – and maybe even some creativity once more.

-The camera that accompanies me in my explorations is a compact Olympus C-765 Ultra Zoom.
+The camera that accompanied me in my explorations until May 2014 was a compact Olympus C-765 Ultra Zoom.
 See a review here

-I love it because it is good for landscape shots, zooming in on distant birds and closing in on flowers and insects.
-It’s not a true macro and I can’t always guarantee the focus will come out just right, but at least I don’t need to keep on switching lenses…
+I loved it because it was good for landscape shots, zooming in on distant birds and closing in on flowers and insects.
+It wasn’t a true macro and I couldn’t always guarantee the focus would come out just right, but at least I didn’t need to keep on switching lenses.

 From late 2010 I have also had a Digital SLR camera, a Nikon D5000, for which I immediately bought a macro lens (see this post) and by Christmas 2010 I also had a zoom lens for it.